One-Pan Mediterranean Lemon Shrimp Orzo Recipe

 - 3 tablespoons olive oil

-- 1 1/2 teaspoons crushed red pepper flakes (optional, for desired heat)
+- 1 1/2 teaspoons crushed red pepper flakes (optional)

 - 3/4 teaspoon fine sea salt